-Influenza - Flu San Diego
+Influenza - Flu Treatment in San Diego

 Flu, or Influenza, is a highly contagious viral disease.
 It is caused by the flu virus, which passes through the air and enters your body through the nose or mouth.
 It’s an infection of the respiratory tract, which largely occurs during the period between late fall and early spring.
 While the flu presents itself as a fairly minor ailment in young, healthy individuals, it can become a grave illness for elderly people, especially those with a history of chronic conditions like heart disease and diabetes.
-If you are suffering from the flu San Diego, visit Perlman Clinic today for treatment!
+If you are suffering from the flu in San Diego, visit Perlman Clinic today for treatment!

 Influenza infections are normally caused by airborne transmission.
 It is imperative that you know about the causes of flu as this will play a significant role in safeguarding yourself from contracting the disease and its related symptoms.
 You should realize that there’s a big difference between the flu and a common cold.
 While a cold occurs due to 100 different viruses, the flu is occasioned by only one virus – the influenza virus.